Hong Kong Scholarship for Excellence Scheme

 (v) To consider any other matters that may be referred to the Steering Committee by the Education Bureau concerning the policy and administration of the HKSES.

-The HKSES is now open for applications from eligible Hong Kong students who intend to pursue undergraduate or postgraduate studies at world renowned universities outside Hong Kong starting from the 2016/17 academic year (i.e. during the period of August 2016 to July 2017).
-Applications should be submitted online via the scholarship application system on or before December 31, 2015 (by 6pm).
-Supporting documents including the written confirmation of receipt of applications by the relevant universities/institutions, the completed assessment by school principal (for applications of undergraduate programmes only), reference letter (for applications of postgraduate programmes only), research proposal (for applications of research postgraduate programmes only), etc, have to be uploaded to the scholarship application system by the same deadline.
+The HKSES was open for applications from eligible Hong Kong students who intend to pursue undergraduate or postgraduate studies at world renowned universities outside Hong Kong starting from the 2017/18 academic year (i.e. during the period of August 2017 to July 2018).
+Applications should be submitted online via the scholarship application system on or before December 31, 2016 (by 6pm).
+Supporting documents including the written confirmation of receipt of applications by the relevant universities/institutions, reference letter by school principal or referee, the completed assessment by school principal (for applications of undergraduate programmes only), research proposal (for applications of research postgraduate programmes only), etc, have to be uploaded to the scholarship application system by the same deadline.

-For those supporting documents completed/written by third parties, eg. assessment by school principal and reference letter by referee, such documents can be submitted directly by those third parties to the HKSES Secretariat via e-mail at email@example.com.
-The relevant e-mail should be issued to the HKSES Secretariat on or before December 31, 2015 (by 6pm) with the application number of the applicant issued by the online application system duly quoted in the email.
+For those supporting documents completed/written by third parties, e.g. assessment by school principal and reference letter by school principal or referee, such documents can be submitted directly by those third parties to the HKSES Secretariat via e-mail at firstname.lastname@example.org.
+The relevant e-mail should be issued to the HKSES Secretariat on or before December 31, 2016 (by 6pm) with the application number of the applicant issued by the online application system duly quoted in the email.
 Besides, the applicant has to state clearly the type of documents that cannot be provided by the time of his/her online application and the reasons in Part X of his/her application.

 Applicants are required to read through the “Notes for Applicants” at and operational details of the HKSES set out in this website before completing and submitting applications for scholarship under the HKSES.

-Towards the application deadline, the online scholarship application system would likely be overloaded due to large volume of applications.
+Towards the application deadline, the online scholarship application system may be overloaded due to large volume of applications.
 To ensure timely submission of applications, applicants are advised to submit their applications online as early as possible.

-Applicants may indicate up to four choices (each choice comprising a combination of one university/institution and one programme offered by that university/institution) in Part II of their applications and provide documentary proofs showing that they have already applied for the chosen universities/institutions and programmes in support of their applications for scholarship.
-Any further choices beyond those four filled out therein will not be considered.
+Applicants may indicate up to ten choices (each choice comprising a combination of one university/institution and one programme offered by that university/institution) in Part II of their applications and provide documentary proofs showing that they have already applied for the chosen universities/institutions and programmes in support of their applications for scholarship.

-If the choices of universities/institutions and programmes filled out by an applicant in Part II of the application include those on the Mainland, the applicant may provide documentary proofs showing that he/she has already applied for the chosen Mainland university(ies)/institution(s) and programme(s) on or before 29 April 2016.
+If the choices of universities/institutions and programmes filled out by an applicant in Part II of the application include those in the Mainland, the applicant may provide documentary proofs showing that he/she has already applied for the chosen Mainland university(ies)/institution(s) and programme(s) on or before 28 April 2017.

 If the choices of universities/institutions and programmes filled out by an applicant in Part II of the application include those situated in Australia or New Zealand, the applicant may provide documentary proofs showing that he/she has already applied for the chosen university(ies)/institution(s) and programme(s) in Australia or New Zealand within one month after his/her application for the chosen university(ies)/institution(s) and programme(s).